 UCL Library Special Collections is one of the foremost university collections of manuscripts, archives and rare books in the UK.
 It includes fine collections of medieval manuscripts and early printed books, as well as significant holdings of 18th century works, and highly important 19th and 20th century collections of personal papers, archival material, and literature.

 You can find further information below about the collections most relevant for Hebrew & Jewish Studies.
+A detailed subject guide is available.

 The Jewish Studies rare book collection contains around 10,000 volumes.
 It comprises the Mocatta, Gollancz, Wolf, Solomons and Myers libraries and dates mostly from the 16th-18th centuries.
 There are also eight incunabula (books printed before 1501).
 The subjects covered are chiefly liturgies, Bibles, commentaries, editions of the Mishnah, works on Cabala, sermons, polemical tracts, service books, grammars and dictionaries.